Toddlers Vs. Teenagers…Are they so different?

 No matter where they are in this journey.
 We all need help and understanding all the time!

 Do you see any similarities in these two age groups?
 Have any stories to share?
-We’d love to hear them:)
+I’d love to hear them:)